borangao/MESuSiE/README.md

 ## Reproduce

-See [Repository](https://github.com/borangao/MESuSiE_Reproduce) for detailed documentation and examples.
+See [Repository](https://github.com/borangao/MESuSiE_Reproduce) for reproducing the simulation and real data analysis in the manuscript.

 ## Online App